talofo/namoradinha/scripts/stage/README.md

    )
    ```

-## Deprecated Systems
+## Legacy Systems

-Note that the older `scripts/stages/StageManager.gd` is deprecated and should not be used for new development.
-All new code should use the Stage Composition System instead.
+Note that the older `scripts/stages/StageManager.gd` has been removed from the project.
+All code should use the Stage Composition System.